ElDeepFull/solanaWeb3js_snippetCode/get_started_with_solana/loadingExistingKeypair/README.md

 ## Usage

-To use the snippets, open the `index.js` file and follow the commented instructions for each feature.
+To use the snippets, open the `laoding_existing_keypair.ts` file and follow the commented instructions for each feature.

 ## Contribution